 Harissa powder provides dishes with the traditional flavors found in North African and Middle Eastern cooking.
 If you are making kebabs, sprinkling harissa powder over them can give them a touch of authenticity.
-If you want to make authentic-tasting dishes, harissa powder is an essential ingredient.
-However, no one is perfect and sometimes we run out of spices unexpectedly.
+However, no one is perfect and sometimes we unexpectedly run out of spices.
 If you need a quick alternative, you can get a similar flavor profile from several other spice blends that contain the same ingredients used in harissa powder.
-For an easy harissa powder substitute, try one of the options below.
+Try one of the options below.

 Your best bet: Harissa paste

 Harissa paste is just the wet form of harissa powder.
 It has a different consistency since it is a paste and not a powder, but many of the same ingredients.
 With harissa paste, the different texture can come from the addition of water or of olive oil.
-When choosing a harissa paste blend to use in place of harissa powder, you should look for one that has the same or similar ingredients as the harissa powder blend that you are replacing; however, most blends will work in any recipe that calls for harissa powder.
+When choosing a harissa paste blend to use in place of harissa powder, look for one that has the same or similar ingredients as the harissa powder blend that you are replacing.
+However, most blends will work in any recipe that calls for harissa powder.

 A decent second choice: Chili powder